At Wimbledon, Jabeur 1st woman from Africa in pro Slam final - WHIZ News

-WIMBLEDON, England (AP) — Ons Jabeur’s steady progress from year to year — up the tennis rankings, through the draws of various tournaments and, now, at Wimbledon — has carried her to a Grand Slam singles final, the first woman from Africa to make it that far in the professional era.
+WIMBLEDON, England (AP) — Ons Jabeur’s steady progress from year to year — up the tennis rankings, through the draws of various tournaments and, now, at Wimbledon — has carried her to a Grand Slam singles final, the first Africana or Arab woman to make it that far in the professional era.

 The No. 3-seeded Jabeur, a 27-year-old from Tunisia, got past her good friend Tatjana Maria 6-2, 3-6, 6-1 in an up-and-down semifinal at a sun-splashed Centre Court on Thursday.

+On Saturday, Jabeur will face another player making her major final debut, No. 17 seed Elena Rybakina of Kazakhstan, for the championship.
+Rybakina overwhelmed 2019 Wimbledon champion Simona Halep 6-3, 6-3 in the second semifinal.

-Jabeur is on quite a run right now: She has won 11 consecutive matches and 22 of her past 24.
-Since pro players were first admitted to major tennis tournaments in 1968, never had an African been to a final.
-She also is the first Arab woman to get that far.
+After a surprising first-round loss at the French Open in May, Jabeur is on quite a run right now: She has won 11 consecutive matches, all on grass courts, and 22 of her past 24.
+Since pro players were first admitted to major tennis tournaments in 1968, never had an African or Arab woman been to a final.

 “I’m a proud Tunisian woman standing here today.
 I know in Tunisia, they’re going crazy right now.
 I just try to inspire, really, as much as I can,” she said.
 “I want to see more and more — not just Tunisian — Arab, African players on tour.
 I just love the game and I want to share this experience with them.”